 I need a part (fader, power supply, power cord, knob, etc.) for my unit, but I can't get the dealer to order it.
 What do I do?

 Customers can order parts directly from the factory between 8:30 and 5 Pacific time, weekdays.
-Alternately you can email Shaun.
+Alternately you can email our parts department.
 All orders or inquiries must have the serial number.
 Parts orders can only be taken for customers in the U.S. International correspondence should be directed to your International Distributor.
 Tip: When ordering parts, describe the piece exactly as it is on the product.
 (Example: Master Slide Pot; PCB Mount Headphone Jack; Phono 1 RCA Jacks.)

 I bought a unit, but it doesn't have a serial number.
 Can send it in for warranty service, i.e., will it be covered?

 We can't cover units that have the serial number removed, as there isn't any way to determine its revision or age.